 AI Rubber Ducking: When Your Duck Starts Talking Back

 We’ve all been there.
 Your code isn’t working, you're on your third coffee, and explaining your logic out loud to a literal rubber duck somehow feels perfectly reasonable.
-This method—known as "rubber duck debugging"—forces you to verbalize the problem, turning vague frustration into clear insight.
-But what if, instead of silent, judgmental stares, your rubber duck could actually respond?
+This method-known as "rubber duck debugging"-forces you to verbalize the problem, turning vague frustration into clear insight.
+An AI version adds questions, summaries, and checks against your assumptions.

 Rubber Duck Debugging, Briefly Explained